-REPORT ON RECERTIFICATION OF W COURSE: AGEC 429
+REPORT ON RECERTIFICATION OF C COURSE: ANSC 437

 CERTIFICATION PERIOD: 1/1/22 to 1/1/26

-We recommend that AGEC 429 Agricultural Policy be certified as a writing (W) course.
-We have reviewed a representative syllabus and have determined that the course meets or exceeds the following criteria: (1) 35% of the final grade is based on writing quality; (2) the total number of words is 2500; (3) the instructor to student ratio is 1:13; and (4) the assigned writing is appropriate to the major.
+We recommend that ANSC 437 Marketing and Grading of Livestock and Meat be certified as a Communication (C) course.
+We have reviewed a representative syllabus and have determined that the course meets or exceeds the following criteria: (1) 70% of the final grade is based on writing quality; (2) the total number of words is 1500; (3) the total minutes of performance is 5; (4) the instructor to student ratio is 1:15; and (5) the assigned writing and speaking are appropriate to the major.